Volodymyrk/pbrtMayaPy/README.md

 Installation
 -------------

-1. Get the source by pressing "Download ZIP" on the right (or by cloning this repository).
-Unzip in any folder, e.g.: $HOME/youMayaStuff/pbrtMayaPy/
+1. Get the source by pressing "Download ZIP" on the right (or via git).
+Unzip to any folder, e.g.: $HOME/youMayaStuff/pbrtMayaPy/

 2. Download and compile PBRT from http://pbrt.org/downloads.php